Top Paris activities

 Overview

 Why choosing one terrace, when you can choose all the terraces along the Seine in one hour?
-Board one of our human-sized boats for an evening cruise where monuments and docks serve as a scenery.
+Board one of our human-sized and 100% electric boats for an evening cruise where monuments and docks serve as a scenery.
 As a couple or with friends, enjoy a convivial moment with the Captain's Playlist.
-On board, welcome to our bar where you can complete your aperitive cruise as you wish!
+On board, welcome to our bar where you can complete your evening cruise as you wish!
 Drinks, snacks on request, with on-site payment.

 What's Included